xi-Rick/ublock/README.md

-This is a filter list used in uBlock Origin with the intent to minimalize popular websites.
+This is a filter list used in uBlock Origin with the intent to minimalize popular websites, create an ad-free environment and an overall better browsing exprience.

+Contributions are always welcome.

 [uBlock Origin for Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)